bluemix/Android-Download-Manager-Pro/README.md

 --------------

-This method checks all un notified tasks, so in another "lastCompletedDownloads" call ,completed task does not show up again. “lastCompletedDownloads”: Shows the list of latest completed downloads.
+This method checks all unnotified tasks, so in another "lastCompletedDownloads" call ,completed task does not show up again. “lastCompletedDownloads”: Shows the list of latest completed downloads.
 Calling this method, all of the tasks that were shown in the previous report, will be eliminated from "lastCompletedDownloads"
 ```java
 void DownloadManagerPro.unNotifiedCheck()
 ```